California's Bullet Train Hurtles Towards a Multibillion-Dollar Overrun

 Re: (Score:2)

+Sure, but we should give credit where credit is due.
+The rule of thumb is that public works eventually cost three times their original budget.
+So if the overrun is only 50%, that is pretty good.
+But I am skeptical, since overruns generally follow the "salami algorithm" of publicising the overruns in small digestible slices.
+This is most likely just a slice, not the final figure.

-There will be no train (Score:2)
+There will be no train (Score:3)

 It will never have a single paying passenger.
 This has been an easy prediction since at least the year after it was approved.